smu-cs-3353/22s-pa02-amogus/README.md

 This sorting algorithm iterates through the entire array, splitting it up into a sorted part and an unsorted part.
 As the iterator increments, the current element that the iterator is pointing at gets compared with the element before it.
 This continues until that element is greater than the one that comes before it.
-That way, each element gets sorted into its correct position one-at-a-time.
+That way, each element gets sorted into its correct position one at a time.
 This algorithm becomes much slower the larger the dataset becomes, and it performs most optimally when the array is already sorted.
 Note that Insertion Sort is used when the number of elements is small, or when the array is sorted / almost sorted.
-This will be discussed further later on.
+This will be discussed further later on, during the portion on Introsort.
+Further analysis of this algorithm can be found in the [analysis section](#algorithm-analysis).

 #### Insertion Sort Time Complexity